Mephiskapheles: 2012–present: Reformation

 Since regrouping, Mephiskapheles has continued to stay active both on tour and in the studio.
 Notable appearances in 2013 included featured sets at the Apple Stomp ska festival in New York and at Riot Fest in Chicago, where the band preceded T.S.O.L., Rancid, and Blink-182 on the Riot Stage.
 Bassist Michael Bitz returned to the band in 2013, replacing Jeselsohn who left to focus on the Brooklyn Attractors, a band he cofounded with members of Westbound Train.
 Guitarist Bill McKinney also departed the band in 2013, going on to found The West Kensingtons, a Philadelphia-based ska band with former members of Inspecter 7.
 Mephiskapheles rounded out an eventful year with gigs in support of the Mighty Mighty Bosstones and the Bouncing Souls, in addition to being the headliner for several shows.

 In late 2013, founding keyboardist Brian Martin rejoined Mephiskapheles.
 The band played in Honolulu in February 2014 and also made tours through the Southeast and Midwest.
 Mephiskapheles entered the recording studio in mid-2014 to begin recording its fourth album, a self-titled EP featuring music composed by Hahn, Bitz, Worrell, and Robinson, with lyrics by Worrell.
-The band was joined in the studio and subsequently onstage by former Burning Spear trumpet player James K. Smith.
+The band was joined in the studio and subsequently onstage by Burning Spear trumpet player James K. Smith.
 Highlights of 2014 also included a sold-out show at Irving Plaza with British punk band the Anti-Nowhere League and the Cro-Mags.
 Mephiskapheles finished 2014 with a holiday tour supporting the Slackers.

 Mephiskapheles played several Northeast dates in early 2015 before travelling to Denver, Colorado to perform along with Hepcat at Skalorado Fest.
 In April 2015, Mephiskapheles recorded two new songs as part of the Converse Rubber Tracks project, at Rubber Tracks studio in Brooklyn.
 In June, Mephiskapheles released its eponymous EP, the first new Mephiskapheles music in 16 years, on Meph Records, in 12-inch vinyl and online digital formats.
-The EP was produced by Mephiskapheles, mixed by Gabe Kirchheimer, and mastered by Stephen Egerton, and can be downloaded from the band's Bandcamp page.
+The EP was produced by Mephiskapheles and mastered by Stephen Egerton of Descendents.
 Mephiskapheles also made successful headlining tours to the Midwest and Florida, in 2015, as well as hosting its annual Devil's Night party (i.e., the night before Halloween) at the Mercury Lounge in New York.
 A handful of shows supporting the Voodoo Glow Skulls filled out a busy and productive year.